opensearch-project/project-website/_posts/2023-07-27-alert-anomaly-visual.md

 ##### Figure 7.
 Events flyout showing alerting and anomaly detectors details and a line chart visualization

 As part of our continuing work on this feature, we're adding new components and making them common components so that you can use them in your own applications.
 We're also working to remove these limitations:

-- The number of objects associated with visualizations is 10.
+- The number of objects associated with visualizations is limited to 10.
 - Only line chart visualizations containing time-series data are supported.

 We'll have updates in the upcoming release, so stay tuned!